 Secondary School Students

 Various enrollment options are available to secondary school students.
-In addition to general state laws and college policies regarding admission to the college, specific policies and procedures apply regarding the admission of dually enrolled eighth through twelfth grade students.
+In addition to general Maryland State laws and college policies regarding admission to the college, specific policies and procedures apply regarding the admission of dually enrolled eighth through twelfth grade students.
 As with all other students, admission to the college is not a guarantee that a student can enroll in specific courses unless appropriate prerequisites are fulfilled.
 HCC reserves the right to grant admission to secondary students, including home-schooled students, on an individual basis.
 Consent to enroll is dependent on fulfillment of specific application requirements and on what the college determines to be in the student’s and its own best interests.

 Articulation agreements exist between the Howard County Public School System (HCPSS) and HCC that enable students who have completed specific high school courses or programs to receive college-level credit at HCC.
 These credits are based on the specifications and requirements stated in these agreements, and the HCC area of study the student selects.
 These agreements are subject to change and do not guarantee transfer of any credit awarded for high school coursework to other colleges and universities.

 The award of high school credit based on HCC coursework is arranged through a student’s high school and does not involve the college in any way.

 High school juniors and seniors may enroll part-time (up to two classes per term) at the college during the academic year and the summers prior to the junior and senior years.
 Credits earned may apply toward high school graduation under certain circumstances.
 HCPSS students will receive discounted tuition rates.
 The early entrance program has been designed to facilitate the enrollment process.
 Students who participate in this program must complete early entrance application procedures.
 Public and private schools also have their own procedures that must be followed.

 Gifted and Talented Students